 All first time applicants of the Summer J1 programme must apply for a Social Security card.
 Only if you have obtained a Social Security Number in the past, through a previous US visa are you exempt from this requirement.
 In this case you can use the same card / number again.

 If you have not applied before you will need to locate your nearest Social Security office.
 Try to avoid applying between the peak hours, we recommend you go early in the morning to avoid the long queues.
 You will need to bring to the office:

-- Social Security Letter
+- Your "Dear Social Security Officer" Letter

 - DS 2019